Pietro Ceccarelli

-Pietro Ceccarelli (born 16 February 1992) is an Italian professional rugby union player who primarily plays prop for Brive of the Top 14.
-He has also represented Italy at international level, having made his test debut against Ireland during the 2016 Six Nations Championship.
+Pietro Ceccarelli (born 16 February 1992) is an Italian professional rugby union player who primarily plays prop for Perpignan of the Top 14.
+He has also represented Italy at the international level, having made his test debut against Ireland during the 2016 Six Nations Championship.
 Ceccarelli has previously played for clubs such as Lazio, La Rochelle, Mâcon, Zebre Parma, Oyonnax, and Edinburgh in the past.

 Professional career

 After the experience with La Rochelle, he played for Zebre, in 2015–16 Pro12 and 2016–17 Pro12 seasons.